rzuccolo/rz-classical-vehicle-detection/README.md

 ---

 ## Motivation and Challenge
-Recognition of objects on a image is the essence of computer vision.
-When we look at the world with our own eyes, we are constantly detecting and classifying objects with our brain, and that perception of the world around us is important for driver-less car systems.
+Recognition of objects on an image is the essence of computer vision.
+When we look at the world with our own eyes, we are constantly detecting and classifying objects with our brain, and that perception of the world around us is important for driverless car systems.

-There are a lot challenges behind image classification process.
-We don't know where in the image the objects will appear, or which size/shape it will be, which color, or how many of those it will show up at same time.
+There are a lot of challenges behind image classification process.
+We don't know where in the image the objects will appear, or which size/shape it will be, which color, or how many of those it will show up at the same time.
 Regarding self-driving cars, it applies to vehicles, pedestrians, signs and all other things showing up along the way.

 For vehicle detection, it is important to identify and anticipate its position on the road,  how far it is from the reference car,  which way they are going to and how fast they are moving.
 Same way as we do with our own eye when we drive.

-Here are some of the characteristics that are useful for identifying objects on a image:
+Here are some of the characteristics that are useful for identifying objects on an image:
 * Color
 * Position within the image
 * Shape